Prof Gerrit Bon

 Oboist

 In 1957 he went to Holland where he continued his studies under Jaap and Haakon Stotijn.
-On his return to South Africa in 1958, he accepted a position as third oboist with the SABC symphony orchestra, but by 1961 he had been promoted to acting principal oboist of the orchestra, a position he permanently filled from 1962 to 1972.
-Gerrit Bon frequently played as soloist or in chamber groups, in radio broadcasts as well as in concerts.
-In 1972 he was appointed lecturer in woodwind instruments in the new music department of the Natal University.
+On his return to South Africa in 1958, he accepted a position as third oboist with the SABC Symphony Orchestra, but by 1961 he had been promoted to acting principal oboist of the orchestra, a position he permanently filled from 1962 to 1972.
+He frequently played as soloist or in chamber groups, in radio broadcasts as well as in concerts, and gave the first South African performances of works by Henze and Penderecki.

 Source